 Luke uses Joseph's name to represent, symbolically, Mary in the lineage he records.
 Jesus, therefore, is a Jew, through the tribe of Judah, by blood through his mother.

-The book of Matthew, chapter 1, traces the descendants of Abraham to Judah, then King David, then to Joseph.
-What does Matthew's lineage show since, as you rightly state, Jesus' true Father was God in heaven (Matthew 1:18, 20, Luke 1:34 - 35)?
-It shows our Savior's LEGAL lineage, which means he has a legal right to be considered a son of David.
-This claim is asserted in the very first verse of the New Testament.
+The book of Matthew, chapter 1, traces the descendants of Abraham to Judah, then to King David, then to Joseph.
+What does Matthew's lineage show since, as you rightly state, the real Father of Jesus was God in heaven (Matthew 1:18, 20, Luke 1:34 - 35)?

-Jesus is both, by blood and legally, a Jew and a descendant of King David.
-It was Joseph's lineage back to David that forced him and a very pregnant Mary to travel to Bethlehem.
-It is in Bethlehem that our Savior is born (Luke 2:4, 6 - 7).
+Jesus is both, by blood and legally, a Jew and a descendant of David.
+It was Joseph's lineage, back to the king, that forced him and a very pregnant Mary to travel to Bethlehem.